 Welcome from the Director of Teaching and Learning (Postgraduate) to the School of Chemistry, a partner School in the Dublin Chemistry (DubChem) Initiative

-With over 40 team leaders, DubChem offers young scientists the opportunity to conduct wide-ranging high-level research in areas such as synthetic and computational chemistry, nanochemistry, advanced materials, biological and medicinal chemistry and much, much more.
-Importantly, this research is supported by advanced level chemistry graduate modules and training in instrumental techniques as well as modules in communication, presenting and research.
+With this in mind, the leading Schools of Chemistry in Ireland have come together to develop a new frontier in graduate education and training in chemistry.
+With over forty team leaders, Dublin Chemistry offers young scientists the opportunity to conduct wide-ranging high-level research in areas such as synthetic and computational chemistry, nanochemistry, advanced materials, biological and medicinal chemistry and much, much more.
+Importantly, this research is supported by advanced level chemistry graduate modules and training in instrumental techniques as well as modules in communication, presentation and how to carry out effective research.

 The programme is organized through the Dublin Chemistry Management Committee, which meets regularly, is particularly receptive to student input, and is supported by the annual meeting of the Dublin Chemistry Steering Committee.